 Some recent papers claim that MT now is almost human-like or that it gets closer to that of average human translators.
 On the other hand, Some Linguists and scholars have argued that MT will never reach the quality of a professional human translation.
 The present article seeks to investigate the issue of human translation as opposed to the machine translation challenge, by comparing and contrasting the pros and cons of the two different types of translation.

 Since the first idea of using computers to translate natural language, which was proposed in the 1940s, translation technology has made major improvements.
 Still, even today software can only translate individual words or rather simple sentences correctly.

-Nevertheless, machine translation can be useful in catching the meaning of a text or to get a general idea about the meaning of the overall context.
+Nevertheless, machine translation can be useful in catching the meaning of a text or getting a general idea about the meaning of the overall context.
 It can be used only for easy sentences or with the correction of a translator.
 However, machine translation can be very helpful in many cases.
 For instance, machine translation is less expensive and faster.
 Machine translation is also useful when coping with the vast amounts of audiovisual material, both commercial and user-generated, that needs to be translated quickly.

 Human Translation Pros and Cons

 The profession of translator dates back many centuries.
-However, the translators today have a completely new set of skills and tasks and meet completely new challenges than the translators of the early days.
+However, translators today have a completely new set of skills and tasks and meet completely new challenges than the translators of the early days.